kallemickelborg/agentic-ai/README.md

 ## Features

+- Human-in-the-loop playground for each step of the research process
-- Interactive research query refinement
+- Interactive research query optimization to find relevant research papers in PubMed based on the user's query
 - Automated scientific paper retrieval from PubMed
-- AI-driven analysis and synthesis of research findings
+- Synthesis of research findings rooted in the retrieved papers
-- Responsive and intuitive user interface

 ## Tech Stack